JChunX/a-website/main.md

 **Hi, I'm Jason 🤠**

-I am a 2nd year Robotics grad student at the University of Pennsylvania
+I am a 2nd year Robotics grad student at the University of Pennsylvania.

+- I am currently...
-- I am currently leveraging large-language models to enable general embodied autonomy at the Lifelong Machine Learning Group at Penn GRASP.
+  - Leveraging large-language models to enable general embodied autonomy at Penn GRASP.
+  - Developing 3D pre-trained vision encoders for robotics.
+  - Working on WebGPU conditional diffusion models for image generation.
+  - Training robots in large-scale simulations for outdoor tasks.

 - In Summer 2023, I interned at Kodiak Robotics and worked on deep learning & vision models for autonomous trucking.

 - Seeking full-time software engineering roles starting Summer 2024.

 <!-- ## **🔥BLOGS🔥**